pelkmanslab/abbott/README.md

 ## Installation

-To install this task package on a Fractal server, get the whl in the Github release and use the local task collection.
+To install this task package on a Fractal server, get the whl from the Github release and use the local task collection.

 To install this package locally:
 ```